Dossiya-SE/dossiyadakou-mac-project/problems/problem-1d-omitted-variable-bias/README.md

 # Problem 1d — Omitted Variable Bias

 <p align="center">
-  <strong>Econometric Identification · Linear Regression · Financial Engineering · Statistical Learning</strong>
+  <strong>Econometric Identification · Linear Regression · Financial Engineering · Mathematical Modeling · Model Risk</strong>
 </p>

 ---

-## Executive Summary
+## Abstract

-This project analyzes **omitted variable bias** as a structural identification failure in linear regression.
+This project studies **omitted variable bias** as a structural identification problem in linear regression.
+The objective is to show that misspecification does not merely reduce explanatory power; it changes the statistical object estimated by ordinary least squares.

-The central issue is not simply that a relevant explanatory variable is missing.
-The deeper econometric problem is that excluding a relevant variable changes the stochastic structure of the regression disturbance.
-When the omitted variable is correlated with included regressors, the error term becomes endogenous, violating the zero-conditional-mean assumption required for unbiased and consistent ordinary least squares estimation.
+When a relevant explanatory variable is omitted and that variable is correlated with included regressors, the omitted variable becomes part of the regression disturbance.
+This creates endogeneity, violates the zero-conditional-mean assumption, and causes the restricted-model estimator to converge toward a biased probability limit.

-The project combines:

-- Mathematical derivation
-- Econometric identification logic
-- Controlled simulation
-- Statistical convergence analysis
-- Financial engineering interpretation

-The core result is clear:
+The project combines mathematical derivation, econometric identification logic, simulation, and financial engineering interpretation.
+The central conclusion is:

-> More data reduce sampling variance, but they do not correct structural misspecification.
+> Increasing the sample size reduces sampling noise, but it does not correct structural misspecification.
-> A misspecified model converges more precisely toward the wrong estimand.
+> A misspecified model can become more precise while remaining wrong.

 ---

 ## 1. Econometric Motivation

-In empirical finance, economics, and engineering systems, regression models are often used to estimate structural relationships.
-However, a regression coefficient has a valid interpretation only when the model is correctly specified relative to the target estimand.
+Regression coefficients are meaningful only when the estimated specification matches the target estimand.
+In empirical finance, economics, and engineering systems, a coefficient is often interpreted as a marginal effect, exposure, factor loading, or risk sensitivity.
+That interpretation is valid only under appropriate identification conditions.

-Omitted variable bias occurs when a relevant explanatory variable is excluded from the model and that omitted variable is statistically related to one or more included regressors.

-In that case, the estimated coefficient no longer represents a clean partial effect.
-Instead, it combines:
+Omitted variable bias occurs when a relevant variable is excluded from the model and the excluded variable is related to one or more included regressors.
+In this setting, the coefficient on the included regressor does not isolate a direct effect.
+Instead, it absorbs part of the influence of the missing variable.

-1. The direct effect of the included regressor
-2. The indirect effect of the omitted variable that is correlated with the included regressor

-This is an identification problem, not merely a prediction problem.
+This is not primarily a prediction problem.
+It is an identification problem.

 ---